ScaledMarkets/dabl/README.md

 Building this project entails more than compilation and packaging in a JAR: we need to run a compiler generation tool.
-In addition, the test suite is not a unit test suite, but instead is a behavioral test suite, which does not fit well with maven's phases.
-Gradle also is not a good fit because there is no gradle task for compiler generation, and so we would have had to write one, and writing a new gradle task is not that simple.
+In addition, the test suite is not a unit test suite, but instead is a behavioral test suite, which does not fit well with `maven`'s phases.
+Gradle also is not a good fit because there is no `gradle` task for compiler generation, and so we would have had to write one, and writing a new `gradle` task is not that simple.
 We decided that `make` is actually the best tool for this project, although at some point we will make it build itself - i.e., we will create a DABL build file for the `dabl` project.